joshtanenbaum/workshop-frontend-framework/README.md

     },
  ```
 </details>

 We created a search bar.
-Here, the `v-model` property in our html is to bind the `searchString` in our `Vue` oject with the html display.
+Here, the `v-model` property in our html is to bind the `searchString` in our `Vue` object with the html display.

 #### Next, we need some logic for searching.
 More specifically, we want to `watch` the input bar for changes so that we know what to search for in the movie database!
 Where does it happen?
 If you guessed `watch` property, you are right!

 We need to create a function to handle any changes in search input, kind of like event listeners in react.
-Paste the following code into your `watch` property:
+On each change to the input bar, we want to call this function, which will then pass the updated query to the movie database API and save the results to the `data` property of our `Vue` instance.

+First, create a `watch` property that is

 <details>
- <summary>Your data property should look like this now!</summary>
+ <summary>If you get stuck, take a look here.
+Your data property should look like this now!</summary>
 ```javascript
 watch: {
     'searchString': function(val){